psiz-org/psiz/docs/src/design/mask_zero.rst

 #.
 The `mask_zero` argument has the simplist interaction with other arguments.
 Some functions and classes allow users to specify how many stimuli are present (i.e., `n_stimuli`).
 If `mask_zero` is True, then the `n_stimuli` provided by the user must take into account that there is an additional "mask stimulus".
 #.
 When stacking trials, check to make sure the objects have compatible `mask_zero` attributes.
 If not, throw error to make user explicitly aware of issue.
 #.
 User is responsible inspecting indices of PsiZ `Catalog` object and incrementing indices if their model uses zero masking.
 #.
 The `mask_zero` argument is added only when strictly necessary.
 Where possible, PsiZ functions require users to provide a list of eligible indices instead of providing a `mask_zero` argument.
-This makes the functions more general (e.g., `psiz.utils.pairwise_index_dataset`).
+This makes the functions more general (e.g., `psiz.data.pairwise_index_dataset`).
 The `Catalog` class does not include a `mask_zero` argument since it is not necessary.

 Rejected Solutions
 ==================